-- (1) No freestanding sign shall exceed thirty (30) feet in height or seventy-five (75) square feet in area, or the regulations set forth for freestanding signs, section 12.04.005(b)(1), whichever is less. - (2) Billboard signs are prohibited and in no case shall a variance allow such a sign. - (4) Electronic message signs are restricted to 3'X5' or less and must be approved by the Design and Historic Review Commission - (3) All signs, banners, pendants or other advertising in the River Corridor District, Downtown District, and Cultural District Overlays Historic District and Overlays zoned areas shall be reviewed by the Design and Historic Review Commission, or by the Planning Director where authorized, which may recommend placing specific conditions on the sign size, location, height, illumination, etc., more restrictive than provided in this article based on the individual site and location characteristics.
+- (1) No freestanding sign shall exceed thirty (30) feet in height or seventy-five (75) square feet in area, or the regulations set forth for freestanding signs, section 12.04.005(b)(1), whichever is less. - (2) No off-site sign shall be allowed Billboard signs are prohibited and in no case shall a variance allow such a sign. - (3) No Banner signs without planning permit through the Design and Historic Review process - (4) Electronic message signs are limited to 15 square feet and prohibited and in no case shall a variance allow such a sign in the Historic Districts or Historic Overlay designated properties. - (3) All signs, banners, pendants or other advertising in the River Corridor District, Downtown District, and Cultural District Overlays areas shall be reviewed by the Design and Historic Review Commission, or by the Planning Director where authorized, which may recommend placing specific conditions on the sign size, location, height, illumination, etc., more restrictive than provided in this article based on the individual site and location characteristics.
 The applicant may appeal any action of the Design and Historic Review Commission to the City Council, which shall have final authority.